Wabash Cannonball: History

-In addition to the Carter Family's 1929 recording and Roy Acuff's 1936 recording, many hillbilly artists recorded "The Wabash Cannonball" during the Great Depression era of the 1930s and the song was also recorded by Piedmont Blues legend Blind Willie McTell.
+In addition to the Carter Family's 1929 recording and Roy Acuff's 1936 recording, many hillbilly artists recorded "The Wabash Cannonball" during the Great Depression era of the 1930s, and the song was also recorded by Piedmont blues musician Blind Willie McTell.
 Bing Crosby recorded the song for his album Bing Crosby Sings The Great Country Hits.
 The song increased in popularity during this time.

 Origins

 There are many theories of the origin of "The Wabash Cannonball".
 Utah Phillips states that hobos imagined a mythical train called the "Wabash Cannonball" which was a "death coach" that appeared at the death of a hobo to carry his soul to its reward.
 The song was then created with the lyrics and music telling the story of the train.
 When the hobos learned of this train, they called her the "Wabash Cannonball" and said that every station in America had heard her whistle.

 Another story states that the song is based on a tall tale in which Cal S. Bunyan, Paul Bunyan's brother, constructed a railroad known as the Ireland, Jerusalem, Australian & Southern Michigan Line.
 After two months of service, the 700-car train was traveling so fast that it arrived at its destination an hour before its departure.
 Finally, the train took off so fast that it rushed into outer space and where, for all that is known, it is still traveling.
+Notably, the original 1936 story titled "Cal Bunyan's Ireland, Jerusalem, Australia & Southern Indiana Railroad" does not mention the Wabash Cannonball.

 Lyrics

 Over many years, this popular song's music has remained unchanged while the verses have been updated by song artists.
 As early as 1882, sheet music titled "The Great Rock Island Route" was credited to J. A. Roff.
 This version and all subsequent versions contain a variation of this chorus:

 A rewritten version by William Kindt appeared in 1904 under the title "Wabash Cannon Ball".

+A more modern version of the chorus—these lyrics sung by Boxcar Willie—is: